nycrecords/ansible-role-nginx/README.md

 ## Author Information

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was originally created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).

+Modified by [Joel Castillo](https://github.com/joelbcastillo) for the [NYC Department of Records and Information Services](https://github.com/nycrecords).